Palash90/site-assets/target/blogs/iron-learn/iron-learn-9.md

         }
 }
 ```
 Once it was done in a `main` program outside of my `Tensor`, I could see thousands of memory blocks allocated and deallocated in milliseconds.
-Of course, it had a initial price to pay for the Memory Pool creation but in most cases, it would be a one time setup cost.
+Of course, it had an initial price to pay for the Memory Pool creation but in most cases, it would be a one time setup cost.

 ## Integration in GpuTensor
 I took the code and put inside my library.